Louis Ferrante: Prison

-Ferrante has stated he read his first book and became interested in writing during his incarnation at the Lewisburg Penitentiary.
-He subsequently immersed himself in the study of history, philosophy, and literature.
+Ferrante has stated he read his first book and became interested in writing during his incarceration at the Lewisburg Penitentiary.
+He subsequently immersed himself in the study of history, philosophy, science, law, and literature.
 He also penned a historical novel, Aleesa, set in the antebellum South.
 Lewisburg Penitentiary was the site of numerous violent race wars, resulting in many violent deaths.
 In his memoir Unlocked, Ferrante cites his need to shield his mind from the racism around him as the main motivation to write books.

 While in prison, Ferrante hired and fired a number of attorneys before successfully appealing his own conviction, a case that is cited in courtrooms across the country.
 He was released in January 2003, after serving eight and a half years.
 In addition to law, Ferrante, a former Catholic, studied many religions and chose to convert to Judaism. becoming an observant Jew.

 Books and other writings

 In the United States, the paperback edition of Ferrante's memoir is titled Unlocked: The Life and Crimes of a Mafia Insider.
 In the United Kingdom, the memoir is titled Tough Guy: The Life and Crimes of a Mafia Insider.
 The book has also been translated to Dutch.

 Ferrante's second book is titled Mob Rules and is a non-fiction business book.
 The book was shortlisted for the 800-CEO-Read Awards and is an international bestseller.
 It has been translated to more than 20 languages.

-Ferrante's third book is titled The Three Pound Crystal Ball: How the Dreaming Brain Can See the Future.
+Ferrante's third book is titled The Three Pound Crystal Ball: The Theory of Sleep A.I.D. and the Unconscious Mind's Exclusive Access Into the Corridors of Time..
 It combines physics, psychology, personal experience, extensive research, and neuroscience to establish that the dreaming brain can see nanoseconds into the future.
 Ferrante conceived this theory while at prison, but developed it after his release.
 A number of professional scientists have praised the book which follows the lives of Albert Einstein and Sigmund Freud as the work of both men contributed to Ferrante's theory.

 Ferrante has also contributed essays to Signed, Your Student: Celebrities Praise the Teachers Who Made Them Who They Are Today, and Bound to Last: 30 Writers on Their Most Cherished Book.

 The book, Philosophy for Life and Other Dangerous Situations, by Jules Evans, contains a chapter dedicated to Ferrante titled, "Plutarch and the Art of Heroism."

+In January 2023, Ferrante published the first volume of The Borgata Trilogy: A History of the American Mafia.
+The book came about when Ferrante was invited to Sicily to speak at a literary conference arranged by the German media conglomerate Axel Springer SE.
+While there, Ferrante met and befriended publishing tycoon, George Weidenfeld, Baron Weidenfeld, who asked Ferrante to write a history of the American mafia.